pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/access-managed-instance.en.md

     - `bosh -e vbox -d sample-bosh-deployment ssh sample_vm/71160b1a-faaa-487c-b107-7d4ed8fce7ce`

-    - If successful you should now be inside the instance and have full `root` access via `sudo su`.
+    - If successful you should now be inside the instance and have full `root` access via `sudo -i`.